nih-cfde/c2m2/README.md

 The published-documentation repo checks hourly for changes to the master branch of this repository.
 If it finds changes, it automatically:

-- makes a branch called update-c2m2-preview with the changes
+- makes a branch called update-C2M2-preview with the changes
-- makes a PR to merge that branch into specspreview
+- makes a PR to merge that branch into C2M2preview
 - runs a series of build checks

-If those build checks all pass, it will then automatically merge update-c2m2-preview into specspreview, close the pull request, and build a preview site for you to browse at: https://cfde-published-documentation.readthedocs-hosted.com/en/specspreview/
+If those build checks all pass, it will then automatically merge update-C2M2-preview into C2M2preview, close the pull request, and build a preview site for you to browse at: https://cfde-published-documentation.readthedocs-hosted.com/en/C2M2preview/

 If your preview site looks as expected, go to [Publishing your changes](#Publishing-your-changes)

-If your preview site does not look right, continue making changes to https://github.com/nih-cfde/c2m2 or look at Troubleshooting below.
+If your preview site does not look right, continue making changes to https://github.com/nih-cfde/C2M2 or look at Troubleshooting below.

 #### Troubleshooting